 Texas is huge, and there are almost too many options to count.
 With the plethora of competition, colleges have to be good.
 Not so much for Texas College.
-This college has a terribly low 12.4% graduation rate, $21,624 average student loan debt, 23.3% default rate, and $23,400 six-year median salary.
+This college has a terribly low 12.4% graduation rate, with only 4% of those students graduating on time.

 Utah – Stevens Henager College-Ogden

 Several Stevens Henegar College locations made the list, but Ogden is the worst of them all.
-It has a graduation rate of 42.4%, $34,640 average student loans, and a painfully-low six-year average salary of $28,800.
-This all attributes to a default rate of 19.4%.
+It has a graduation rate of 42.4%, with only 18% doing so on time.
+They also have an average of $34,640 in loans.

 Vermont – Johnson State College

 Johnson State College may be "fairly" priced ($18,842 annual in-state price), but the loan amounts are high ($31,736).
 The graduation rate is just 36.7%.
 Post-graduation, the median average pay six years later is $33,200.

 That salary isn't great, but it isn't awful.
 Still, some graduates struggle since 9.6% default on their loans.
 In 2018, Johnson State College merged with Northern Vermont University, so maybe these stats will get better over the next five to 10 years.

 Maybe it’s the competition, but Virginia Union University can’t keep students.
 It has a graduation rate of 25.4% of students, but that could be because it’s so expensive.